3.6. The \(LU\) decomposition#

 -

 For \(L\mathbf{y}=\mathbf{b}\) we use forward substitution.
-Since the elements in the main diagonal are ones, then we have that we need no operations to determine \(y_1\), we need one subtraction and one division for \(y_2\), and two subtractions and one division for \(y_3\).
-This totals 6 arithmetic operations.
+Since the elements in the main diagonal are ones, then we have that we need no operations to determine \(y_1\), we need one multiplication and one subtraction for \(y_2\), and two multiplication and two subtractions for \(y_3\).
+Namely,

 -

-To solve \(U\mathbf{x}=\mathbf{y}\) we use backward substitution, and we have just seen that it requires 9 arithmetic operations.
+To solve \(U\mathbf{x}=\mathbf{y}\) we use backward substitution, and we have just seen that it requires \(9\) arithmetic operations.
+(Which is \(3\) more than with the forward substitution because of the three divisions by the pivots \(u_{ii}\).)

 So when the matrix \(A\) is already \(LU\) factorised, the number of operations required to solve the system is significantly lower.
+In the situation just analysed we found \(15\) versus \(28\).

-Similar computations for a non-singular \(n\times n\) matrix \(A\) leads to the following results.
+Similar computations for a non-singular \(n\times n\)-matrix \(A\) leads to the following results.

-Suppose \(A\) is an invertible \(n\times n\) matrix and \(\vect{b}\) an arbitrary vector in \(\R^n\).
+Suppose \(A\) is an invertible \(n\times n\)-matrix and \(\vect{b}\) an arbitrary vector in \(\R^n\).

 Row reduction of \(A\) to echelon form requires \(\frac23n^3-\frac12n^2-\frac16n\) (arithmetic) operations.

-Row reduction of the augmented matrix \([A | \vect{b}]\) to echelon form requires \(\frac23n^3+\frac32n^2-\frac76n\) operations.
+Row reduction of the augmented matrix \((A | \vect{b})\) to echelon form requires \(\frac23n^3+\frac12n^2-\frac76n\) operations.

-Solving a linear system \(L\vect{y} = \vect{b}\) for an \(n \times n\) lower triangular matrix \(L\) with \(1\)s on the diagonal requires \(n(n-1)\) operations.
+Solving a linear system \(L\vect{y} = \vect{b}\) for an \(n \times n\) lower-triangular matrix \(L\) with \(1\)s on the diagonal requires \(n(n-1)\) operations.

-Solving a linear system \(U\vect{y} = \vect{b}\) for an \(n \times n\) upper triangular matrix \(U\) requires \(n^2\) operations.
+Solving a linear system \(U\vect{x} = \vect{y}\) for an \(n \times n\) upper-triangular matrix \(U\) requires \(n^2\) operations.

 arithmetic operations.